Jayita11/SQLMastery_One-Stop_SQL_Interview_PrepHub/README.md

 ## SQL Games
 Engaging and interactive exercises are included to make learning SQL fun and exciting.

+## SQL Challenges
+A collection of engaging and interactive SQL challenges I've participated in.
+I'll be updating this space regularly with the questions and my solutions.
+Stay tuned!

 ## SQL Interview Theory